ladyeklipse/ZX-Pokemaster/README.txt

 Implementing the option to have not more than X files per folder will make it possible to make sorting files more equally.
 Besides I've heard of the systems which currently support not more than 256 files per folder, and it can take a while to load 2000 file names on real ZX Spectrum hardware.
 The folders will be named like volumes of huge dictionaries: e. g. if first game in bundle is "Saboteur and the last is "Tujad", the folder name will be "sab-tuj".

+12. Including supplementary files.
+ZX Pokemaster can find and rename files which go along with your executables, but are not in its database.
+Beware that this may significantly slow down the redistribution of files.
+Example:
+You have a file named "TUJAD.TZX".
+It has got a manual in the same folder called "TUJAD.TXT".
+And it has a screenshot in the subfolder "SCRSHOT" called "TUJAD.SCR".
+If "Include supplementary files" is checked, all 3 files will be copied into Output Path with these names by default:
+"Tujad (1986)(Ariolasoft UK).tzx"
+"Tujad (1986)(Ariolasoft UK).txt"
+and
+"Tujad (1986)(Ariolasoft UK).scr" in "SCRSHOT" subfolder inside Output Path.

-12. Press "Sort" button and wait several minutes - this time is enough to sort 70000+ files (WoS and TOSEC dumps combined).
+13. Press "Sort" button and wait several minutes - this time is enough to sort 70000+ files (WoS and TOSEC dumps combined).

 ===========================================================
 III.
 How ZX Pokemaster works.